vitelabs/vite-wiki/docs/tutorial/contract/soliditypp.md

 # Solidity++

-Solidity++ retains most syntax in Solidity.
-The difference mainly comes from Vite's asynchronous architecture and native multi-token model, as explained below.
+Solidity++ retains most syntax of Solidity.
+However, Solidity++ is still a different language.
+The difference mainly lies in asynchronous design.

 ## Syntax Removed in Solidity++

+Below syntax has been removed from Solidity

 ```
 tx.gasprice;